Solicitations & Provider Opportunities

 Short Term Behavioral Health Services

-The Fairfax-Falls Church System of Care, Behavioral Health Services for Children, Youth Office is continuing the innovative initiative to improve access to children's behavioral health services.
+The Fairfax-Falls Church System of Care, Behavioral Health Services for Children, Youth and Families Office is continuing the innovative initiative to improve access to children's behavioral health services.
 The Short Term Behavioral Health Service for Youth is a component of the initiative.
 This project provides short-term out-patient behavioral health services to youth in Fairfax County and the Cities and Fairfax and Falls Church.
 This program provides a service for youth in our community who need timely access to short term outpatient behavioral health services but face barriers to such services without assistance.

 Interested parties should respond promptly, as awards of Agreements for the Purchase of Services are being accepted and services have initiated in various regions across the County and are being expanded as new proivders commit to partnering for this program.